dongdong/Notes/OS/IntroOS.md

 * Flash: event-driven web server
 	- AMPED: an event-driven web server with asymmetric helper processes
 	- helpers used for disk reads
-	- pipes used for comm. w/ dispatcher
+	- pipes used for communicating with dispatcher
 	- helpers reads file in memory via mmap
 	- dispatcher checks via mincore if pages are in mm, to decide 'local' handler or helper